purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

 The simplest way to ensure thread safety is to design tasks which will never access the same variables or data.
-You may design your code to have each subsystem of your robot have its own task.
-Ensuring that tasks never write to the same variables is called division of responsibility or separation of domain.
+You may design your code to have each subsystem of your robot has its own task.
+Ensuring that tasks never write to the same variables is called

+division of responsibility or separation of domain.

-If the tasks can be designed so that different tasks will perform different operations on a variable, then an `atomic variable <https://www.cplusplus.com/reference/atomic/atomic/>`_ can be used to solve the problem of synchronization.
-Atomic variables prevent race conditions by defining the order of what happens when two tasks try to operate on a variable at the same time.
+If the tasks can be designed so that different tasks will perform different operations on a variable, then an `atomic variable <https://www.cplusplus.com/reference/atomic/atomic/>`_ can be used to help solve the problem of synchronization.
+Atomic variables prevent the wrapped variable from being observed in a partially set or invalid state when multiple tasks try to operate on a variable at the same time.

 .. code-block:: C++
    :linenos: